5 Tips For UCAT Success

 The UCAT is not an easy exam.
 It is intense both when you prepare for it and when you undertake it.
-It requires every ounce of mental concentration and effort to do well, even more so, for me at least, than my HSC 4 Unit maths exam.
+It requires every ounce of mental concentration and effort to do well.
 However, you need not be worried about this: the conditions apply to everybody and what determines whether you will do well in UCAT is if you can perform better than your peers.
 Always remember that a large portion of students are going into UCAT without proper experience of questions or experience of the conditions which ultimately puts YOU above them.

 Here are five tips from my UCAT experience that allowed me to succeed.

 This is fundamental.
 The UCAT contains a large variety of question types, some of which you will be better at than others.
 Find out which ones you can confidently breeze through and which ones need more work.
 Once you have identified weaknesses in your UCAT game, do not shy away from them.
 First read up on the theory needed to solve them (available on the MedEntry online platform), then practice until confident.
 This step should be one of the very first things you do in your UCAT preparation.